 Chuck has been recognized as a Super Lawyer by his peers, and was in the top 100 in the vote count.
 In addition, he was named to the 2009 Who’s Who Top 40 Plaintiffs’ Personal Injury Attorneys in Minnesota and the Minnesota State Bar Association has honored Chuck with the Minnesota Award for Professional Excellence for his pro bono work on the 35W Bridge Collapse Consortium.

 Chuck is on the Board of Governors for the Minnesota Association for Justice (MAJ) and is a frequent lecturer on topics regarding litigation in the personal injury arena, including a recent speaking engagement for MAJ where he spoke on “Why and When to Arbitrate, or Not.”

 Chuck is licensed to practice law in Minnesota and Wisconsin.
 He also has practiced in other jurisdictions, including Nebraska and Texas by working with co-counsel in those jurisdictions.
-He is a Board Certified Civil Trial Advocate and has been certified by the National Board of Trial Advocacy and the Minnesota State Bar Association.
+He is a Board Certified Civil Trial Advocate certified by the Minnesota State Bar Association.

 Chuck lives in Apple Valley with his wife, two sons, and two French bulldogs.
 In his off time, he enjoys fishing, movies, music, and rooting for the Packers.